glmontano/aiml_notes/introduction_to_computer_vision.md

 ## Batch Normalization

 Batch normalziation is a technique originally learnt that can also be applied to CNNs.
 To recall - Batch Normalization scales or normalizes a layer's output to a specific scale, and one where the variance of the output is small (take 1 in the case of the standard normal distribution).

+In the case of CNNs, it is also used to deal with `internal covariate shift`, where the distribution of inputs differs in different layers.
+This can create issues in training, including convergence delays.

+A concrete example may include data that originally has white pixels, though after changes in the distribution, lead to figures with orange pixels.

+As originally tauught - Batch Normalization standardizes the activations of each input variable per mini-batch, which means that during the weight update, the assumptions made by the subsequent layer regarding the spread and distribution of inputs will not alter drastically.
+Under similar distributions - training is more efficient and faster.

+Furthermore, BN provides a weak form of regularization (reducing overfitting).
+Since BN is performed on mini-batches - it adds noise to the data, which results in regularization.

+## Spatial Dropout

+As with BN - the concept of Dropout was covered where neurons in a layer a dropped according a dropout-ratio.
+In CCNs - dropping out pixels would not be as effective due to the connectivity or correlations between pixels within a small neighborhood.
+As such - an altered version of dropout - `spatial dropout` is used instead.

+In `spatial dropout` the pixels/cells/results from a filter map are effectively dropped out by making those results zero.
+For example, say 8 filter maps exist with a dropout-ratio of 0.25.
+Then, 2 filter maps will be randomly dropped by making the results of those filter maps zero.

+# 2.2 Introduction to Transfer Learning

+Ideally - we want CCNS with

+- low bias
+- low variance
+- positive modelling performance in recall, precision and F1-score

+To achieve this we required - a large, diverse and high-quality "labeled" image dataset.
+Furthermore, high computational power to train deep convolutional neural networks for complex images.

+This is a lot easier to spell out, then executre.

+## The first problem

+Obtaining a large and diverse image dataset may be difficult due to cost, rareness, privacy and so on.
+Data augmentation cannot always be used as training images need to be diverse, meaningful and of high quality.

+# The second problem - The computational cost of training deep CNNS

+There are large computational costs associated with training CNNs.
+Training requires both performance and minimal latency.
+Requirements may include using high-quality GPUs, cloud computing resources, and other ideas from accelerated computing hardware.

+However, all of this is expensive to acquire and may not always be feasible for individual deep learning practitioners or algorithmin researchers.

+## The solution - Transfer Learning

+Transfer Learning is a way of achieving a solution.
+It using the parameteres from a high-quality model, and apply them to your task at hand, and fine-tuning the model for your requirements.
+This has the benefit of *transferring the knowledge* from an high quality model to the task at hand.